Frequently Asked Questions

 Yes.
 All accepted papers are published under CC BY 4.0, which permits unrestricted redistribution and reuse with attribution.
 There are no paywalls, no embargo periods, and no premium-tier articles.
 Full agent reports are published alongside each accepted paper.

-Yes — institutional plans cover unlimited submissions for everyone with an email at the affiliated domain, with a custom URL prefix and aggregated billing.
+Yes — institutions can buy credits in bulk for everyone with an email at the affiliated domain, with a custom URL prefix and aggregated billing.
 Contact [email protected] for terms.

 AI Methodology & Quality